-Sometimes I just need to know there are others that have gone through terrible, hard things and gone on to thrive!
-And if we knew how good most of us really have it, we wouldn’t be so prone to complain.
+Sometimes we just need to know there are others that have gone through terrible, hard things and gone on to thrive!
+And if we understood how good most of us really have it, we wouldn’t be so prone to b downcast or to complain.

-Our family first heard of Darlene Rose 16 years ago when I bought her story on a set of 2 cassette tapes (before CDs).
+Our family first heard of Darlene Rose’s story on Focus on the Family 16 years ago.
+We listened almost holding our breath, it was so amazing and raw, and so I bought her story on a set of 2 cassette tapes (before CDs).
 We poured over them again and again through the years on the road or during lunch clean-up as a part of our homeschool.

 As WWII and the Japanese army invade that corner of the world, they are drawn up into circumstances that would crush or kill most of us.
 Taken from the native peoples they love – and separated from one another – they spend 4 years in a Japanese POW camp in the most terrible of surroundings.

 Where was the evidence of God’s mighty hand?

 Before WWII: Doors Open To Go